-5. How do carbapenem-resistant infections spread?
+5. How do infections caused by carbapenem-resistant bacteria spread?

-Carbapenem -resistant infections can be spread from person-to person through being touched by someone carrying the organisms on their hands, or when medical instruments (like ventilators or catheters) contaminated with the organisms are used on them.
+Carbapenem-resistant bacteria can be spread from person-to-person through being touched by someone carrying the organisms on their hands, or when medical instruments (such as ventilators or urine catheters) or medications contaminated with the organisms are used.
 Sometimes bacteria may transfer their genes that code for resistance to other bacteria.
 Sometimes resistant organisms can be newly created when antibiotics are overused.

-6. What are the signs and symptoms of carbapenem-resistant infections?
+6. What are the signs and symptoms of infections caused by carbapenemresistant bacteria?

-Clinical symptoms of infections caused by carbapenem-resistant bacteria are identical to symptoms caused by bacteria that are not resistant to carbapenem antibotics, and depend on the site of infection.
+Clinical symptoms of infections caused by carbapenem-resistant bacteria are identical to symptoms caused by bacteria that are not resistant to carbapenem antibiotics, and depend on the site of infection.

-7. What are the complications of carbapenem-resistant infections?
+7. What are the complications of infections caused by carbapenemresistant bacteria?

-Persons with these infections are usually already weakened from other underlying conditions, so untreatable carbapenem-resistant infections may lead to death in some cases.
+Persons with these infections are usually already weakened from other underlying conditions, so untreatable infections may lead to death in some cases.

-8. How are carbapenem-resistant infections diagnosed?
+8. How are infections caused by carbapenem-resistant bacteria diagnosed?

-It is important to diagnose these infections early so that as best treatment as possible can be given, and so that health care workers can observing strict infection control and prevent these infections from spreading to other persons.
+It is important to diagnose these infections early so that the best possible treatment can be given, and so that healthcare workers can observing strict infection prevention and control measures and prevent these infections from spreading to other persons.

-9. How are carbapenem-resistant infections treated?
+9. How are infections caused by carbapenem-resistant bacteria treated?

-A limited range of antibiotics can be used to treat carbapenem-resistant infections.
+A limited range of antibiotics can be used to treat infections caused by carbapenem-resistant bacteria.
 These include colistin, tigecycline and aminoglycosides.
 Unfortunately these antibiotics are often not very potent (strong) and sometimes they have side effects.
 In most cases combination treatment is recommended.

-10. How can carbapenem-resistant infections be prevented?
+10. How can infections caused by carbapenem-resistant bacteria be prevented?

 Careful use of antibiotics in hospital facilities is essential, so that resistance to antibiotics does not develop, and so that the hospital environment does not 'select' for resistant organisms.
 Infection prevention and control practices, including good hand hygiene, should be encouraged for all healthcare workers and patients.
+Hospitals should set up systems to monitor the occurrence of healthcare-associated infections, including those caused by carbapenem-resistant bacteria.

-11. Where can I find out more information?
+11. Where can I find more information?

-For clinical or medical enquiries call the NICD Hotline Tel: +27 82 883 9920 (for use by healthcare professionals only) or the Centre for Opportunistic, Tropical and Hospital Infections, National Institute for Communicable Diseases (NICD) Tel: +27 11 386 6278
+For clinical or medical enquiries, call the NICD Hotline Tel: +27 82 883 9920 (for use by healthcare professionals only) or the Centre for Healthcare-Associated Infections, Antimicrobial Resistance and Mycoses, National Institute for Communicable Diseases (NICD) Tel: +27 11 386 6278